CoollLzZ/systeminfo/ReadME.md

 > ****

 ## Steps
-After satisfying the prerequisites completely, Follow the the below steps to execute the scripts.
+After satisfying the prerequisites completely, Follow the below steps to execute the scripts.
 > 1. Open your command prompt in Administrator mode.
 > 2. Open git bash and pull the code from **"systeminfo"** repository.
+> 3. Open Command Prompt in Administrator mode.
-> 3. Goto **"systeminfo"** directory and run _main.py_ file.
+> 4. Navigate to **"systeminfo"** directory and run _main.py_ file.
-> 4. Use the following command to execute _main.py_
+> 5. Use the following command to execute _main.py_
 >> C:\Windows\system32> _main.py_
 >
 > Remember...!
 Do not use git bash or powershell for running script.
-> Always use Administrator command prompt, Because the script is using some commands which only executes with Admin privileged.
+> Always use Administrator command prompt, Because the script is using
+> some commands which only executes with Admin privileged cmd.